ajakaja/ajakaja.github.io/_posts/2019-12-22-many-worlds.md

 The Born Rule is normally included as an additional postulate in MWI, and this is somewhat unsatisfying.
 Or at least, it is apparently difficult to justify, given that I've read a bunch of attempts, each of which talks about how there haven't been any other satisfactory attempts.
 I think it would be unobjectionable to say that there is not a consensus on how to motivate the Born Rule from MWI without any other assumptions.

-Anyway here's an argument I found that I find somewhat compelling?
+Anyway here's an argument that I find somewhat compelling?
 See what you think.

 <!--more-->